reaviz/reaviz/README.md

 hood for calculations.
 The library provides an easy way to get started creating charts without sacrificing customization ability.

+If you are looking for node-based graphs, checkout [reaflow](https://reaflow.dev).

 ## 🚀 Quick Links

 - Checkout the [demos](https://reaviz.io)